dcf21/pi-gazing/src/pythonModules/meteorpi_model/README.md

-# MeteorPi Python API - Model
+# Meteor Pi Python API - Model

-Contains Python classes and functions which are generally applicable to handling data within the MeteorPi project irresepective of their source.
+Contains Python classes and functions which are generally applicable to handling data within the Meteor Pi project irrespective of their source.